607mark/push_swap/README.md

 ## What's This About?

-In this project, you'll find a program that sorts integers using two stacks (stack A and stack B) and a set of 11 predefined operations.
+In this repo, you'll find a C program that sorts integers using two stacks (stack A and stack B) and a set of 11 predefined operations.
 The challenge is to figure out how to sort the numbers with as few moves as possible.

 ## Results